yovitsa/nginx_project_part2/README.md

 You can see the load balancer IP address in your Digital Ocean acount.

 Your output should be similar to the image below.
-Refresh the page (you may need to this a couple of times) and if everything went well your IP address should change.
+Refresh the page (you may need to do this a couple of times) and if everything went well your IP address should change.
 That means that load balancer is working properly

 ![It works](/2420_assignment_3_part_2/assets/it_works_part_2.png)